cs1302uga/cs1302-tutorials/components/components.md

 1. First, you need to ensure that your terminal emulator supports X-forwarding.
 This allows the GUI parts of your application to be forwarded to your local computer in addition to the terminal output.
 To check this, work through the rest of this section of the tutorial.
-First, login to Nike using the `ssh` command along with the `-XY` option.
+First, login to Odin using the `ssh` command along with the `-XY` option.
-   As always, be sure to replace `username` with your Nike username.
+   As always, be sure to replace `username` with your Odin username.

    ```
-   $ ssh -XY username@nike.cs.uga.edu
+   $ ssh -XY username@odin.cs.uga.edu
    ```

    If you encounter problems in this step, then please ensure that you have followed the